marvinmednick/Exploring-Near-Contracts/README.md

 	* defining basic contract structure and methods
 	* accessing and using data from the NEAR env
 	* implements various testing options:
-		* rust unit tests
+		* Rust unit tests
-		* rust simulation tests
+		* Rust simulation tests
 		* jest javascript based tests
 	* A contract that NEAR specific data structures that are optimized for accessing data on the blockchain (i.e  Near "Vector" instead the Rust std "Vec")
 	* Using the NEAR U64/U128 JSON types (that workaround JSON 53 bit limitations)